 - Slide Switch: Selects A/V product to be controlled by the remote control.
 Select TV for NetCommand® device control. - 2.
-Numbers: Individually selects channels or enters information into menus. - POWER: Turns power on and off for TV and other A/V products. - SQV (SuperQuickViewTM): Scans through memorized lists of favorite channels. - 5.
-QV (QuickViewTM): Switches between the current channel and last channel viewed. - 6.
-SUB/CANCEL: Clears SQV and some menu entries and cancel recordings.
-For digital channels, adds separator between major and sub channel numbers. - DEVICE: Displays the Device Selection menu to select the device to view (Ant-1 and Ant-2, TV Disc or devices connected to the TV's inputs including IEEE 1394 devices). - 8.
-CHANNEL: Scan up or down through memorized channels.
-Performs chapter skip function for NetCommand® controlled DVD's. - 9.
+Numbers: Individually selects channels or enters information into menus. - POWER: Turns power on and off for TV and other A/V products. - SQV (SuperQuickViewTM): Scans through memorized lists of favorite channels. - QV (QuickViewTM): Switches between the current channel and last channel viewed. - SUB/CANCEL: Clears SQV and some menu entries and cancel recordings.
+For digital channels, adds separator between major and sub channel numbers. - 7.
+DEVICE: Displays the Device Selection menu to select the device to view (Ant-1 and Ant-2 or devices connected to the TV's inputs including IEEE 1394 devices). - 8.
+CHANNEL: Scrolls up or down through memorized channels. - 9.
 VOLUME: Changes sound level. - 10.
 MUTE: Turns sound on or off. - 11.
 TV MENU: Displays on-screen menu system. - 12.
-ADJUST: Press ◀, ▶, ▲ and ▼ to navigate menus, change settings, and move the PIP on-screen location.
-Operates many NetCommand functions.
-Performs skip forward and backwards function of TV Pause. - 13.
+ADJUST: Press ◀, ▶, ▲ and ▼ to navigate menus, change settings, and move the PIP onscreen location.
+Operates many NetCommand® functions. - 13.
 ENTER: Selects a channel number or menu item. - 14.
-GUIDE: Displays ChannelViewTM for Ant-1 and 2.
-Displays Track List for TV Disc and IEEE 1394 A/V Discs.
+GUIDE: Displays ChannelView for Ant-1 and 2.
+Displays Track List for A/V Disc.
 Displays program guide for satellite receiver, some cable boxes or DVD Disc menu.
 Displays thumbnails or playlists for media card files. - 15.
 Light: Located on the right side of the remote control, this feature illuminates buttons or labels. - 16.
 DEVICE MENU: Displays menus for devices connected to TV, including CableCARDTM. - 17.
-HOME: Exits TV on-screen menus and returns to TV viewing.
+HOME: Exits TV on-screen menus and return to TV viewing.

 - 18. V-CHIP: Turns On or Off the V-Chip Lock. - 19.
 INFO: Displays on-screen summary of the current device used and any broadcast information available (including current V-Chip information).
 See Appendix D for details. - 20.
 AUDIO: Selects and adjusts individual audio settings. - 21.
 VIDEO: Selects and adjusts individual video settings. - 22.
-PIP CH: Scrolls up or down through memorized channels for PIP. - 23.
+PIP CH: Scrolls up or down through memorized channels for PIP or POP. - 23.
 PIP/POP: Cycles through PIP and POP display choices. - 24.
 EXCH: Exchanges PIP or POP and main TV picture. - 25.
 SLEEP: Sets the TV to turn off within 2 hours.
 See next page for setup instructions. - 26.
 PIP DEVICE: Displays PIP Selection menu to select the PIP or POP image source device - 27.
 FORMAT: Changes the shape and size of the main TV picture. - 28.
 CONNECT: Initiates IEEE 1394 peer-to-peer connections. - 29.
-REC (Record): Display the Record List for TV Disc.
-Records with a VCR, sets up recordings for DVCR, IEEE 1394 devices or while in ChannelView. - 30.
-PAUSE: Pause a live TV picture when no PIP or POP image is displayed (when TV Pause is set to Always or On Request is enabled).
-When PIP or POP image is visible, pauses that image (default TV Pause set to Off or On Request not enabled).
-Pauses a VCR, DVD or A/V Disc, media card file.
-Returns to TV viewing from TV Pause. - 31.
-REW/REV: Rewinds or reverses search in TV Pause, while watching the TV Disc or with a VCR.
-Reverses scan with a DVD, A/V Disc or media card file. - 32.
-PLAY: Plays the TV Disc or VCR, DVD, A/V Disc or media card file. - 33.
-STOP: Stops a VCR, DVD, TV Disc, A/V Disc or media card file. - 34.
-FF/FWD: Fast forward or forward search in TV Pause, while watching the TV Disc, with a VCR or media card file, or fast play a DVD.
+REC (Record): Records with a VCR, sets up recordings for DVCR, IEEE 1394 devices or while in ChannelView. - 30.
+PAUSE: When no PIP or POP image is displayed, freezes the main TV picture.
+When PIP or POP image is visible, pauses that image.
+Pauses a VCR, DVD or A/V Disc, media card file. - 31.
+REW/REV: Rewinds or reverses search with a VCR, reverses scan with a DVD, A/V Disc or media card file. - 32.
+PLAY: Plays a VCR, DVD, A/V Disc or media card file. - 33.
+STOP: Stops a VCR, DVD, A/V Disc or media card file - 34.FF/FWD: Fast forward or forward search with a VCR or media card file, or fast play a DVD.